stopwarstopputin/swsp-wordpress-plugin/README.md

 Please [read the guidelines](/CONTRIBUTING.md) for contributing to this repository.

-## Donations and further ways of engaging
+## Donations and further ways of engagement

 This project is purely idealistic and we hope to make a contribution to peace.
 We are not interested in any kinds of commercial benefits or donations.